 With a Mac and the right tools, you have a lot of control over how fast — or not — you experience the Internet.
 It isn’t only a problem your network provider can fix.
 You can manage a lot of this yourself with a simple and easy-to-use tool.

-To figure out how to get faster Internet speeds, download CleanMyMac X (you can do that for free here).
+To figure out how to get faster Internet speeds, download CleanMyMac (get your free trial here).

 Use the Menu App to show your current Internet speeds (upload and download).
 To do it, click the iMac icon from the menu bar, find the tab under Battery (one with the Wi-Fi icon), and hit Test Speed.